OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 Styleguide for the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - In general, follow the style applied in other documents.
+This list can never be
+  exhaustive, so pay attention to the rest of the documentation.

 - The correct code formatting in ``.rst`` files is ensured by ``blacken-docs``.
 To
   correctly format the code inside notebooks, use the `jupyterlab-code-formatter